 The space could be as small as the entry way to a home or as large as the 10,000-square-foot Hindu temple and yoga room he recently proposed in Florida.

 Im very inspired by walking in the woods.
+Thats a sacred space to me.
+But everybody has that place where they find themselves.

 Born into a family of artists, designers and architects, Mikalsen said he was always encouraged to be artistic.
 A New York City native, he moved to Florida when he was young and went on to earn a master of fine arts degree from the Uni versity of Florida.